 The book is written by Janith Bergeron and Christine Ecker who founded The Sewing Tree (in New Hampshire) which teaches sewing to kids, teens, and adults.
 I like that they are experienced at teaching kids to sew which means their projects are tested for both likability and safety.

 If you don’t feel like you have the teaching skills or patience to teach a child to sew, then Craftsy has a solution.
-Their Craftsy Unlimited (affiliate) platform now has a family friendly section dedicated to teaching kids new crafts and skills.
+Their Craftsy Membership is family friendly and dedicated to teaching new crafts and skills.
 This is an ideal do-it-together way to share your passions with the next generation.

 So, brush off your superhero cape and share your ninja sewing talent with the next generation!